 b) Resolution 182 (Rev. Busan, 2014) of this conference, on the role of telecommunications/ICTs in regard to climate change and the protection of the environment;

-c) Resolution 34 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on the role of telecommunications/ICT in disaster preparedness, early warning, rescue, mitigation, relief and response;
+c) Resolution 34 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on the role of telecommunications/information and communication technology in disaster preparedness, early warning, rescue, mitigation, relief and response;

-d) Resolution 66 (Rev. Dubai, 2014) of WTDC, on ICT and climate change;
+d) Resolution 58 (Rev. Buenos Aires, 2017) of WTDC, on telecommunication/information and communication technology accessibility for persons with disabilities and persons with specific need;

-e) Resolution 48 (Rev. Hyderabad, 2010) of WTDC, on strengthening cooperation among telecommunication regulators;
+e) Resolution 66 (Rev. Buenos Aires, 2017) of WTDC, on ICT and climate change;

-f) Resolution 644 (Rev. WRC-12) of the World Radiocommunication Conference (WRC), on telecommunication resources for disaster mitigation and relief operations;
+;f) Resolution 646 (Rev. WRC-15) of WRC, on public protection and disaster relief;

-g) Resolution 646 (WRC-12) of WRC, on public protection and disaster relief;
+g) Resolution 647 (Rev. WRC-15) of WRC, on radiocommunication aspects, including spectrum management guidelines, for early warning, disaster prediction, detection, mitigation and relief operations relating to emergencies and disasters;

-h) Resolution 673 (WRC-12) of WRC, on radiocommunication use for Earth observation applications;
+h) Resolution 673 (Rev. WRC-12) of WRC, on the importance of Earth observation radiocommunication applications;

 i) Article 5 of the International Telecommunication Regulations, on safety of life and priority of telecommunications;